Academic Bio

 Nicolas Sommet received his PhD in social psychology from the University of Lausanne in 2014.
-His doctoral work focused on the structural antecedents and the interpersonal consequences of competitive goals (Sommet et al., 2013, 2014, 2015, 2017; for a review, see Butera et al., 2019).
+His doctoral work examined the structural antecedents and interpersonal consequences of competitive goals (Sommet et al., 2013, 2014, 2015, 2017; for a review, see Butera et al., 2019).

-After a first year of post-doctoral training at the University of Geneva (2014-15), he received a UNIL/CHUV mobility fellowship to study at the University of Rochester, NY (2015-16).
-He kept working on achievement motivation (Sommet & Elliot, 2017), while developing a line of inquiry on the psychology of inequality.
+After one year of post-doctoral training at the University of Geneva (2014-15), he was awarded a UNIL/CHUV mobility fellowship to study at the University of Rochester, NY (2015-16).
+He continued his work on achievement motivation (Sommet & Elliot, 2017) and began a research program on inequality..

 Academic Positions